+- 1. Pareto distribution.

-- 1. Covariance and correlation. - 2.
-Review list. - 3.
-Review problems. - Bring a PENCIL and CALCULATOR and any books or notes you want to the exams. - The midterm is Tue Nov 7 and will be on everything through part 1 of today.
-Hw2 is also due Nov7. - There is no lecture Thu Nov 2 or Thu Nov 9, and no OH on Tue Nov7.
+- 2. Covariance and correlation.

+- 3. Review list.

+- 4. Review problems.

+Bring a PENCIL and CALCULATOR and any books or notes you want to the exams.

+The midterm is Tue Nov 6 and will be on everything through today.

+There is no lecture Thu Nov 1 because of faculty retreat.

-On problem 5.2, b) let Z = the time until you have been dealt a pocket pair and you have also been dealt two black cards.
+On problem 5.2, let Z = the time until you have been dealt a pocket pair and you have also been dealt two black cards.